 Sunday Afternoon Self Guided Visits

-We are very happy to see you again after so much time in confinement.
 We have prepared ourselves to receive you in compliance with regional and national health regulations.
 For the next few months, your health and well-being and that of our teams are our only priorities.

 From 2pm to 5pm, our teams are happy to welcome all those who wish to visit the Lerab Ling temple and its exceptional site.
 To make your visit easier, download the izi.travel audioguide application before coming.
 The shop and café will only be open from Sunday 14 June onwards.

-IMPORTANT - If you experience symptoms such as cough, fever or respiratory symptoms, it is imperative that you cancel your visit.
+PLEASE NOTE - If you experience symptoms such as cough, fever or respiratory symptoms, it is imperative that you cancel your visit.

 Register online before coming